14 Fun Friendsgiving Game Ideas

 Friends are the family we choose.
 So why not play an at-home game of Family Feud with your crew?
 You can find an official at-home edition made for your Friendsgiving game ideas here.
 You could split your teams into guys vs girls, draw straws, or let everyone pick a team for themselves.
 Will your “family” be able to guess what the survey said?
 Only one way to find out!

 Family Feud first aired in the 1970s.
 Why not book a 70s-inspired pad on Peerspace to make this Friendsgiving game even more immersive?
-For our friends in Atlanta, GA, you can book this retro 70s midcentury-style set in Midtown to make your event amazing.
-The host notes that it is perfect for Friendsgivings, probably because it includes a fully-equipped kitchen and retro-styled dining area, too!
+For our friends in Virginia, you can book this retro 70s round house with vintage furnishings in Montross to make your event amazing.
+The host notes that it is perfect for all sorts of gatherings, probably because it includes a fully-equipped kitchen with a retro-styled 70s avocado stove, too!

 2. Get artsy and host a pumpkin carving contest